 Lessons taught using Universal Design for Learning are a new and exciting method of helping all of my students learn more and learn better.
-Since I am just beginning this adventure, I am hoping to see some exceptional results.
+Since I have had UDL operational in my classroom for a year and a half, I am hoping to see some exceptional results with this year's standardized test results.

 I teach ninth and twelfth grade English at Merrillville High School in Merrillville, Indiana.
-Merrillville High School is a school of 2,100 students whose ethnic and cultural diversity serve to make our school richer.
+Merrillville High School is a school of 2,300 students whose ethnic and cultural diversity serve to make our school richer.
 The twelfth grade course I teach is a combination of advanced composition, mythology, and British literature.
 The ninth grade course for which this unit is intended is a survey of the five genres of literature, writing, and the state standards.
 Two of my four English 9C classes are Inclusion classes I co-teach with Mrs. Kim Corman.
-I was chosen to be on our school's UDL Team because I spent the first thirteen of my eighteen years of teaching advising publications.
+I was chosen to be on our school's UDL Team because I spent the first thirteen of my twenty years of teaching advising publications.
 Doing the newspaper and yearbook gave me a greater understanding of computers and much more practical experience than most of my peers.